danielnovichkov/resume/index.md

 :   *Project Manager for [Waves Platform](https://www.wavesplatform.com/)*
     (Moscow, Russia).

     Managing development of social platform for dApps developers.
-Market research, service concept and prototyping, user's life cycle and user stories; hypothesis test and A/B testing;

-·      Developed user documentation.
+    Market research, service concept and prototyping, user's life cycle and user stories; hypothesis test and A/B testing; user documentation.

 2009-2012
 :   *PhD in Operations Research with